Gorizia Hills

 The Gorizia Hills (Collio Goriziano or Collio; Goriška brda or Brda; Cuei) is a hilly microregion in western Slovenia and northeastern Italy.
-It lies on the right bank of the Soča (Isonzo) river, north of the Italian town of Gorizia, after which it is named.
-The region has around 120 square kilometres and 7,000 inhabitants, mostly ethnic Slovenes, with a small number of Friulian speakers in its westernmost part (in the municipality of Dolegna del Collio).
+It lies on the right bank of the Soča (Isonzo) River, north of the Italian town of Gorizia, after which it is named.
+The region covers around 120 km2 and has about 7,000 inhabitants, mostly ethnic Slovenes, with a small number of Friulian speakers in its westernmost part (in the municipality of Dolegna del Collio).

 Today, the majority of the region is in Slovenia, with around 60% of the territory and 80% of the inhabitants.
 The Slovene part of the Gorizia Hills lies entirely in the Municipality of Brda.
-The Italian part lies within the boundaries of the Province of Gorizia, and it's divided among the municipalities of San Floriano del Collio, Cormons and Dolegna del Collio.
+The Italian part lies within the boundaries of the province of Gorizia, and it is divided among the municipalities of San Floriano del Collio, Cormons, and Dolegna del Collio.

-The region is predominately a white wine producer with Friulano, Ribolla Gialla, Malvasia Istriana, Chardonnay, Pinot bianco, Pinot grigio and Sauvignon blanc being the leading varietals.
-Red wine is produced under the Collio Rosso designation and is usually a blend of Merlot, Cabernet franc and Cabernet Sauvignon.
+The region is predominately a white wine producer with Friulano, Ribolla Gialla, Malvasia Istriana, Chardonnay, Pinot bianco, Pinot grigio, and Sauvignon blanc being the leading varietals.
+Red wine is produced under the Collio Rosso designation and is usually a blend of Merlot, Cabernet Franc, and Cabernet Sauvignon.